 - A diamond grade vinyl film can be used to allow for information revealed as white to be reflective in low light areas where a bicycle or car light may be the only source of light (eg. Suburb Identification signs) - All outdoor signage should have a clear UV and protective coating (satin) that is graffiti / vandalism resistant.

 Inspections

 During production it is advised that an inspection of the signage elements should be undertaken to ensure the suitability of the production process, finishes and construction detailing.

 Proprietary Items

-There are a number of proprietary items recommended within the facility Signage family.
+the facility Signage family.